skypjack/entt/docs/md/entity.md

 `entt::entity{}` is in some sense an alias for entity 0, none of them can be used to create a null entity.

-### Stamp

-Using multiple registries at the same time is quite common.
-Examples are the separation of the UI from the simulation or the loading of different scenes in the background, possibly on a separate thread, without having to keep track of which entity belongs to which scene.<br/>
-In fact, with `EnTT` this is even a recommended practice, as the registry is nothing more than an opaque container you can swap at any time.

-Once there are multiple registries available, one or more methods are needed to transfer information from one container to another.
-This results in the `stamp` member functions of the `registry` class.<br/>
-This function takes one entity from a registry and uses it to _stamp_ one or more entities in another registry (or even the same, making local copies).

-It opens definitely the doors to a lot of interesting features like migrating entities between registries, prototypes, shadow registry, prefabs, shared components without explicit ownership models and copy-on-write policies among the other things.

 ### Dependencies

 The `registry` class is designed to be able to create short circuits between its